 Do you want to increase your company’s credibility, grow awareness, and build its reputation?
 These are the vital foundations that all businesses are based on, and this is what an effective public relations strategy delivers.

-In this guide to PR I provide a step-by-step walkthrough on the most important aspects of public relations, including:
+In this guide to PR I provide a step-by-step walkthrough on how to do your own PR to grow your business in 2019, including:

 I’ll start with the textbook definition of PR, from the Public Relations Society of America: